-Oakley LL, Örtqvist AK, Kinge J, Hansen AV, Petersen TG, Söderling J, Telle KE, Magnus MC, Mortensen LH, Anne-Marie NYBOANDERSEN, Stephansson O, Håberg SE
+Oakley LL, Örtqvist AK, Kinge J, Hansen AV, Petersen TG, Söderling J, Telle KE, Magnus MC, Mortensen LH, Nybo Andersen AM, Stephansson O, Håberg SE

-Although some studies have reported a decrease in preterm birth following the start of the COVID-19 pandemic, findings are inconsistent.
-This study aimed to compare the incidence of preterm birth before and after the introduction of COVID-19 mitigation measures in Scandinavian countries, using robust population-based registry data.
-Registry based difference-in-differences study using births from January 2014 through December 2020 in Norway, Sweden and Denmark.
-Changes in preterm birth (<37 weeks) rates before and after introduction of COVID-19 mitigation measures (set to March 12, 2020) were compared to changes in preterm birth before and after March 12 in 2014-2019.
-Differences per 1000 births were calculated for 2, 4, 8, 12 and 16 week intervals before and after March 12.
-Secondary analyses included medically indicated preterm birth, spontaneous preterm birth, and very preterm (<32 weeks) birth.
-1,519,521 births were included in this study.
-During the study period 5.6% of births were preterm in Norway and Sweden, and 5.7% in Denmark.
-There was a seasonal variation in the incidence of preterm birth, with highest incidence during winter.
-In all three countries, there was a slight overall decline in preterm births from 2014 to 2020.
-There was no consistent evidence of a change in preterm birth rates following the introduction of COVID-19 mitigation measures, with DiD estimates ranging from 3.7/1000 births (95% CI -3.8 to 11.1) for the first two weeks after March 12, 2020, to -1.8/1000 births (95% CI -4.6 to 1.1) in the 16 weeks after March 12, 2020.
+Although some studies have reported a decrease in preterm birth following the start of the COVID-19 pandemic, the findings are inconsistent.
+This study aimed to compare the incidences of preterm birth before and after the introduction of COVID-19 mitigation measures in Scandinavian countries using robust population-based registry data.
+This was a registry-based difference-in-differences study using births from January 2014 through December 2020 in Norway, Sweden, and Denmark.
+The changes in the preterm birth (<37 weeks) rates before and after the introduction of COVID-19 mitigation measures (set to March 12, 2020) were compared with the changes in preterm birth before and after March 12 from 2014 to 2019.
+The differences per 1000 births were calculated for 2-, 4-, 8-, 12-, and 16-week intervals before and after March 12.
+The secondary analyses included medically indicated preterm birth, spontaneous preterm birth, and very preterm (<32 weeks) birth.
+A total of 1,519,521 births were included in this study.
+During the study period, 5.6% of the births were preterm in Norway and Sweden, and 5.7% were preterm in Denmark.
+There was a seasonal variation in the incidence of preterm birth, with the highest incidence during winter.
+In all the 3 countries, there was a slight overall decline in preterm births from 2014 to 2020.
+There was no consistent evidence of a change in the preterm birth rates following the introduction of COVID-19 mitigation measures, with difference-in-differences estimates ranging from 3.7 per 1000 births (95% confidence interval, -3.8 to 11.1) for the first 2 weeks after March 12, 2020, to -1.8 per 1000 births (95% confidence interval, -4.6 to 1.1) in the 16 weeks after March 12, 2020.
 Similarly, there was no evidence of an impact on medically indicated preterm birth, spontaneous preterm birth, or very preterm birth.
-Using high quality national data on births in three Scandinavian countries, each of which implemented different approaches to address the pandemic, there was no evidence of a decline in preterm births following the introduction of COVID-19 mitigation measures.
+Using high-quality national data on births in 3 Scandinavian countries, each of which implemented different approaches to address the pandemic, there was no evidence of a decline in preterm births following the introduction of COVID-19 mitigation measures.